snehilvj/dmc-docs/docs/richtexteditor/richtexteditor.md

 ### Tiptap Extensions

-Extensions add extra functionality to Tiptap in `RichTextEditor`.
-Only a subset of Tiptap extensions are available in DMC and they are all enabled by default.
-You can customize these defaults as needed.
+Extensions expand the capabilities of Tiptap in `RichTextEditor`.
+DMC provides a predefined set of extensions, all enabled by default.
+You can customize these as needed.

+ Need an extension that’s not included?
+Open a [feature request on GitHub](https://github.com/snehilvj/dash-mantine-components/issues).
+ We prioritize requests based on popularity and bundle size impact to keep DMC lightweight and efficient.

 #### Default Extensions
 By default, all the available extensions are enabled: